 There’s a fine line between listing an impressive range of specialisms and listing too many.
 Yes, you may genuinely have masses of experience and be comfortable editing a wide range of subjects.
-Yes, many books (and other texts) don’t require knowledge specialists so it makes sense to list all the subjects you’re comfortable with to maximise your chances of getting hired.
+Yes, many books (and other texts) don’t require subject-knowledge specialists so it makes sense to list all the topics you’re comfortable with to maximise your chances of getting hired.
 However, a long and indiscriminate lists just says to me that you’re a jack of all trades and a master of none.

 Even if I don’t necessarily need a specialist for a particular project, if I can, I always prefer to find someone who is interested and experienced in the subject matter, as they tend to do a better job.
 And, of course, occasionally I really do need an expert on periodicals published in Spain between 1830 and 1838 (for example).
 And bear in mind that, when a specialist is needed, the rates are sometimes higher, so it makes sense to make yourself identifiable for those jobs.

 Bottom line: If you simply give one long list, I might wonder whether you’re desperate for work (which indicates that you may not have done a great job for other clients in the past).

 5. …and about anything else that might be relevant